Cisco Packet Tracer is a network simulation program that allows students to examine and experiment with how networks work.

-It supports most of the protocols and technologies taught in the Network Academy curriculum: Cisco CCNA Discovery, CCNA Discovery and CCNA Security and IT Fundamentals, and Cisco CCNP courses can be used to teach concepts.
+It supports most protocols and technologies taught in the Network Academy curriculum: Cisco CCNA Discovery, CCNA Discovery, and CCNA Security and IT Fundamentals, and Cisco CCNP courses can be used to teach concepts.

 Some of the advantages of using Cisco Packet Tracer include:

-- This utility has the ability to simulate, visualize, author, evaluate and control networks and peripherals.
+- This utility can simulate, visualize, authorize, and control networks and peripherals.

 - Simulates all functions and features of physical equipment.

-- It has two workspaces called logical and physical, the difference is that in the logical workspace it will be possible to design and create logical network topologies by connecting or grouping virtual network devices in the physical workspace.
-The graphical physical dimension of the logical network we create provides a more realistic view of how we need to position or configure the network devices to be used, such as routers, switches.
+- It has two workspaces called logical and physical; the difference is that in the analytic workspace, it will be possible to design and create logical network topologies by connecting or grouping virtual network devices in the physical workspace.
+Our logical network’s visual, physical dimension provides a more realistic view of how to position or configure the network devices to be used, such as routers and switches.

 - Packet Tracer combines various geographic locations of networks.
-We can visualize cities, buildings or cabling cabins for more integration into what networks actually are.
+We can visualize cities, buildings, or cabling cabins for more network integration.

-- Packet Tracer offers two display modes: real-time mode and simulation mode; As the name suggests, if we use real mode, each of the components we configure and integrate will respond instantly in real-time.
-However, if we use the simulation mode, we can see details such as control of time intervals, data transfer, or more aspects of the impact on a real network.
+- Packet Tracer offers two display modes: real-time mode and simulation mode; As the name suggests, if we use the natural way, each component we configure and integrate will respond instantly in real-time.
+However, using the simulation mode, we can see details such as control of time intervals, data transfer, or more aspects of the impact on an entire network.

 - Integration of modular devices that simulate hardware to make physical configurations.

-- It has a multi-user peer-to-peer mode where it is possible to manage virtual networks over a real network.
+- It has a multi-user peer-to-peer mode where it is possible to manage virtual networks over an entire network.